egison/sweet-egison/README.md

 ## Bibliography

-- [1] Egi, Satoshi, and Yuichi Nishiwaki.
-"Non-linear pattern matching with backtracking for non-free data types."
-Asian Symposium on Programming Languages and Systems.
-Springer, Cham, 2018.
+- [1] Satoshi Egi and Yuichi Nishiwaki: Functional Programming in Pattern-Match-Oriented Programming Style, The Art, Science, and Engineering of Programming, 2020, Vol. 4, Issue 3, Article 7, DOI: 10.22152/programming-journal.org/2020/4/7
-- [2] Egi, Satoshi, and Yuichi Nishiwaki.
-"Functional Programming in Pattern-Match-Oriented Programming Style." arXiv preprint arXiv:2002.06176 (2020).
+- [2] Satoshi Egi and Yuichi Nishiwaki: Non-linear Pattern Matching with Backtracking for Non-free Data Types, APLAS 2018 - Asian Symposium on Programming Languages and Systems, DOI: 11.1007/978-3-030-02768-1_1